Apis Arborea – a nonprofit organization promoting the restoration of apian networks.

-The plight of the “one-beeing” (entomological: super organism) has to be understood within the context of the global landscape and the current rational and “one dimensional” human world view.
-The challenges for the well being of the bees only reflect our own struggle in our striving for health and happiness.
-A systemic approach is needed to support the health of the “one-beeing”.
+The challenges to the well-being of the bees only reflect our own struggle in our striving for health and happiness.
+A systemic approach is needed to prevent an unfolding of extinction cascades.